 For instance, as great as Amazon SES is, you can only send emails through it.
 No templates.
 No good stats.
 No marketing tools.
 I mean, it’s truly first league when it comes to sending those emails, but you do get nothing else apart from that.

 And I’m not only talking about things like elaborate user interfaces or drag-and-drop templates.
 The other three best SMTP providers also often include dedicated IPs, SPF and DKIM authorization (for making it clear that your emails haven’t been forged – PDF for further reading), IP mapping and more, some of which are important for having your email evaluated as genuine.

 While Amazon SES lets you do this too, authenticating your email with SPF in SES as well as setting up DKIM records isn’t done automatically.

-Here’s how it works with the other SMTP providers:
+Here’s how it works with the remaining three from our list of best SMTP providers: